Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

   `INSERT INTO students (class_id, name, gender, score) VALUES (1, '五五', 'M', 90),
    (2, '六六', 'F', 80);`
-* If the row exists, INSER syntax will be acted as REPLACE to replace the original one.
-* Always be inserted at the last row, and select the row by setting the order rules.
-* Always be inserted all columns excepte for `id` that has a default value, if the column excepte for `id` isn't be included, will report an error that is Field <field name> doesn't have a default value.
+* All columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
-* If a record including id the primary key duplicates one of the records, it reports an error, but if the record no including id and other columns are duplicated one of the records, it inserts the record at the last of the table.
+* If the row exists:
+	* A duplicate (no including ID) inserts, the record acts as a new record at the last row whatever it is a duplicate or there is difference.
+	* A duplicate (including ID) inserts, an error reports that is "Duplicate entry "12" for key 'students PRIMARY'.
+	* A duplicate (including ID) inserts but there is an difference execept for id, an error reports that is "Duplicate entry "12" for key 'students PRIMARY'.
+* If the row doesn't exist:
+	* No including ID, the record acts as a new record as the last row.
+	* Including ID, if the ID is a vacancy, insert the record into the vacancy, if not, insert the record at the last row.

 ### Replace
 #### Insert or Replace
 * Use `REPLACE INTO <table name> (string1, string2,...)
-VALUES (value1, value2,...)`, not to check if the record exists before deciding to delete and then insert the record.
-* If no any row matches the condition, REPLACE syntax will be acted as **INSERT** to insert a new record, or the original record will be deleted and the new record replaces the original one.
+VALUES (value1, value2,...)`.
-* Always be replaced all columns, if the column isn't be included, it reports an error that is Field <field name> doesn't have a default value. `
+* All columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
+* If the row exists:
+	* Including ID, and if the ID exists, the record replaces the existed one.
+	* No including ID REPLACE syntax acts as **INSERT** to insert a new record at the last row.
+* If the row doesn't exists:
+	* No including ID, REPLACE syntax acts as **INSERT** to insert a new record.
+	* Including ID, REPLACE syntax acts as **INSERT** to insert a new record.
 * For example, `REPLACE INTO test.students (id, class_id, name, gender, score) VALUES (9, 1, '小默', 'M', 98);`, the record allocates at 9 which there is a vacancy of 9 in the original table.
-* If a new number, it would be at the last row of the table.

-#### Insert or Update
+#### Update or Insert
 Use `INSERT INTO <table name> (string1, string2, ...)
 VALUES (value1, values2, ...)
-ON DUPLICATE KEY UPDATE...` to solve repeatibility, and same with the replace syntax `REPLACE INTO <table name> (string1, string2,...)
-VALUES (value1, value2,...)`.
+ON DUPLICATE KEY UPDATE value=1, value=2, value=3...; to solve repeatibility, and the updated strings would be defined in `UPDATE`.
+The syntax is same with the replace syntax .
-For example, `INSERT INTO test.students(id, class_id, name, gender, score) VALUES (4, 2, '小黄', 'M', 98) ON DUPLICATE KEY UPDATE name='小黄', gender='M', score=98;` to replace the original record 4.
+For example, `INSERT INTO test.students(id, class_id, name, gender, score) VALUES (4, 2, '小黄', 'M', 98) ON DUPLICATE KEY UPDATE name='小黄', gender='M', score=98;` to replace the original record 4.`
-Means to check if a record exists, if so, update the record, if not so, insert the record.
-**Common INSERT doesn't  include id, but for this syntax inclues id.**
+* All columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
+Update:
+Including id and other columns, the syntax acts as replace to replace ther original record.
+If no including one of other clumns, it reports an error: Field xxx doesn't have a default value.
+Insert:
+No including id but including other columns, the syntax acts as insert to add the record at the last row.
+If no including one of other clumns, it reports an error: Field xxx doesn't have a default value.

 #### Insert or Ignore
 Use`INSERT IGNORE INTO <table name> (string1, string2, ...)
 VALUES (value1, value2, ...) to mean if the record exists to ignore it direactly.